NAMlab/deepCRE_reimplemented/readme.md

 ## Demo Case / Quick Start

-When setting up the folder structure using the `set_up_example.sh` script, example data for the arabidopsis thaliana species is downloaded.
+When setting up the folder structure using the `set_up_example.sh` script, example data for the Arabidopsis thaliana species is downloaded.
 The data is stored in the `genome`, `gene_models` and `tpm_counts` folders.
 The data can be used to run a simple demo case of the capabilities of the deepCRE framework.
 The first steps will be preparing the data for training.\